rwright403/lightweight-object-oriented-gantt/README.md

 copy the following template into the tasks list and replace the <> with text. for fields with multiple <> below, they are interpreted by the program as lists, which can have a single entry as required.
 For multiple entries make sure to split them with commas

+Note: for consistency, every string is converted to: snake_case This means that the input project strings: "Make   me  a COFFEE" and "make me a coffee" will both be sorted under the project "make_me_a_coffee"

 >        Task(
 >            task_name="<str>",
 >            project="str",